romanstark/parse-server-dashboard-ubuntu-18.04/README.md

-# parse-server-dashboard-ubuntu-18.04
+# Automated installation fo Parse-Server and Parse-Dashboard on Ubuntu-18.04 LTS
 Shell scripts and config files to install Parse Server and Dashboard on Ubuntu 18.04 LTS.
-This work is based on https://github.com/bajpangosh/Install-Parse-Server-on-Ubuntu/tree/master/ubuntu-18.04

 # Howto
 Clone this repository into your home folder and run the shell script: